A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 Being values include truth, wholeness, justice, beauty, aliveness, richness, simplicity, effortlessness, and self-sufficiency.

 Only such individuals can act genuinely selflessly.
-Otherwise, our actions are mere posturing, driven by some other unmet needs (usually external esteem or wanting to belong in “civilized societies”).
+Otherwise, our actions are mere posturing, driven by unmet needs (usually external esteem or a desire to belong in “civilized societies”).
 This shift of attention from basic human needs to growth needs coincides with a shift in an individual’s consciousness.

 The reality is that in daily life, most of us are pursuing all of these basic human needs simultaneously to varying degrees.
 Instead of focusing on which need you’re attempting to meet, consider the overall direction of your life.